aws-cloudformation/aws-guard-rules-registry/GUARD_RULES_CONTRIBUTION_GUIDE.md

     ```
 ## Rule Writing

-1. To undestand the contributing process, let's take an exmaple of `AWS DynamoDB Point-In-Time-Recovery` rule.
+1. To understand the contribution process, let's consider an example of the `AWS DynamoDB Point-In-Time-Recovery` rule.

-2. If sub-directory for technology/provider/service doesn't already exist, create a new sub-directory under appropriate path.
+2. If the sub-directory for technology/provider/service doesn't already exist, create a new sub-directory under the appropriate path.
     ```
     mkdir rules/cloudformation/aws/dynamodb
     ```
-3. Create a rule file with `.guard` extension and file name must match with the rule intention.
+3. Create a rule file with a `.guard` extension and the file name must match with the rule intention.
     ```
     touch rules/cloudformation/aws/dynamodb/dynamodb_pitr_is_enabled.guard
     ```
-4. Edit `dynamodb_pitr_is_enabled.guard` and describe some of the bookkeeping for the rule, like rule intent and expectations.
+4. Edit `dynamodb_pitr_is_enabled.guard` and describe bookkeeping for the rule, like rule intent and expectations.
-    ```json
+    ```
     # Rule Intent: All DynamoDB Tables must have Point-In-Time-Recovery enabled

     # Expectations: